-Porcini Garlic Compound Butter adds rich flavour to grilled meats & vegetables, or simply enjoy spread on warm bread.
+Porcini garlic compound butter adds rich flavour to grilled meats & vegetables, or simply enjoy spread on warm bread.

 As the butter melts, it creates a most delicious umami sauce which is wonderful on meats, vegetables, pastas, and risottos, greatly enhancing even the simplest of dishes.
-Try it on steak, in a burger, or just spread on some warm bread – yum!

 Jump to:

-Compound butter is simply butter which has been whipped with a combination of fresh or dried ingredients.
 It is then rolled into a log, then chilled to harden before sliced into rounds, or shaped in a mould and chilled.

 Porcini mushrooms